-KeePass is a program that is widely used to store complex passwords to websites, emails, bank accounts, you name it.
-This program is such a powerful tool, and if used correctly it can provide maximum security to your home computer, company machine and online tools.
-In this article you are going to read a tutorial or guide on how to use KeePass effectively.
+KeePass is a program that is widely used to store complex passwords to websites, emails, bank accounts, etc. This program is such a powerful tool, and if used correctly it can provide maximum security to your home computer, company machine and online tools.
+We have put together a tutorial on how to store passwords using KeePass.

 Creating a new database

 The very first step is creating a new password database.
 KeePass will store all your passwords in such a database.
 To create one, click File and then click New in the main menu or click the leftmost toolbar button.
 A window will appear which prompts you for a master password and/or key file.
-The database will be encrypted with the password you enter here.
+The database will have an encryption containing the password you enter here.
 The password you enter here will be the only password you’ll ever have to remember from now on.
 Ideally, this password should be a long character password with numbers and uppercase letters to provide the best protection for your database.

 For this tutorial, we’ll just use a password, not a key file.
 Click into the password edit field and enter a password of your choice.
-The password edit control isn’t limited in length, so feel free to even enter a whole sentence (just keep in mind that you’ll need to remember it).
+There is no limitations in length for the password edit control, so feel free to even enter a whole sentence (just keep in mind that you’ll need to remember it).

 Adding An Entry

 Time to store your very first password in the KeePass database!
 Right-click into the right password entry view and choose Add Entry.
 A window will pop up.
 In this window you can now edit your entry: enter some title for it, a username, a URL, the actual password, etc. If you don’t need some of the fields, just leave them empty.
-When you’re done, click OK.
+When complete, you can click OK.